 580,000 acre feet of water is diverted from the Western Slope of Colorado through 27 Transmountain Diversions annually to Denver, Boulder and beyond.
 They have 60% of the headwaters of the Colorado River and want more.

-The talking point about the West Slope agriculture using 80% of the water from the Colorado River is a lie.
-The Eastern municipalities are already taking 60% of the headwater of the Colorado River through 27 diversions.
+West Slope agriculture using 80% of the water from the Colorado River is a lie.
+The Eastern municipalities are already taking 60% of the headwaters of the Colorado River through 27 diversions.

 = 40% left for Western Slope Agriculture AND COLORADO RIVER COMPACT COMPLIANCE!

-If you take more water out of the River for Gross Reservoir and Chimney Hollow, how do you meet the Colorado River Compact Compliance?
+If you take more from the Colorado River headwaters send it east through a pipe to fill Gross Reservoir and Chimney Hollow Reservoir, how do you meet the Colorado River Compact Compliance?

 ANSWER: You Don't!
 It's not about Compact Compliance.

-The Managers and Board of Directors of the Grand Valley Project, Grand Valley Water Users, Orchard Mesa Irrigation District, Palisade Irrigation District and Mesa County Irrigation District, are working through closed board meetings, not open to the shareholders or public.
+The Managers and Board of Directors of the Grand Valley Project, Grand Valley Water Users, Orchard Mesa Irrigation District, Palisade Irrigation District and Mesa County Irrigation District, are working through closed board meetings.
+Not allowing information on these issues to be passed on to the shareholders or public.

 The local media including TV and newspapers are aiding the illegal activity by not telling the full story or giving misinformation, lying in both cases.

-Through the web and social media we can get the TRUTH out.
+Through social media and talking to our neighbors we can get the TRUTH OUT!

 People who live in the Grand Valley and are participating in the diversion and marketing of Western Colorado's water rights.